Find Cheap Auto Insurance Quotes in Texas

 - Personal Injury Protection: available for up to $2,500 medical costs for personal injuries sustained by the policyholder in each accident.

 - UM/UIM: available with an automatic $250 deductible; pays the medical and property damage costs for the policyholder when the at-fault party doesn't have auto insurance (UM) or doesn't have enough insurance to pay for your damages (UIM).
 UIM will pay for any damages that the underinsured motorist can't pay for, up to the policy limits you select.
 These two types are typically bundled together.
 Approximately 20% of vehicles in Texas can't be matched to an insurance policy.
-When 1 in every 5 vehicles on the road is uninsured, the risk of getting into an accident with an uninsured driver gets a little higher - UM and UIM might be a worthwhile protection.
+When one in every five vehicles on the road is uninsured, the risk of getting into an accident with an uninsured driver gets a little higher — UM and UIM might be worthwhile protection.

 Other than an auto liability insurance policy, there are four less common alternatives to prove your responsibility and ability to pay for accidents you cause.
 Each of these requires a Financial Responsibility Certification from the Department of Public Safety (DPS) as proof.

 Deposit of Cash/Security with the Comptroller: the most common alternative among the four, drivers have to set aside $55,000 in either cash or a personal certificate of deposit (CD) with the Texas Comptroller.
 Contact the DPS and request an application, then send the cash or security along with all the paperwork to the Comptroller.
 Once the Comptroller’s office verifies the deposit, the DPS will issue a certificate to you as your proof.
 If you cause an accident, you and the other driver have to settle the payment amount, and it gets deducted from the $55,000 that was set aside.
 Otherwise, you take it to court yourselves.